Medications

 When will retatrutide be approved by the FDA?

 Retatrutide is not yet FDA-approved.
-As of May 2026, two Phase 3 trials have reported positive results, with seven more Phase 3 readouts expected in 2026.
+As of May 2026, three Phase 3 trials have reported positive results, with more Phase 3 readouts expected in 2026.
 The earliest likely FDA filing is late 2026 or 2027, with potential approval in 2027.

 Is retatrutide better than Ozempic for weight loss?

-Phase 3 trial data shows retatrutide produced up to 28.7% body weight loss compared to approximately 10-15% for Ozempic.
-Early data suggests a significant advantage, but retatrutide is not yet approved and direct head-to-head comparisons are limited.
+TRIUMPH-1 showed retatrutide produced up to 28.3% body weight loss at 80 weeks compared to approximately 10–15% for Ozempic in separate trials.
+Early data suggests a significant advantage, but retatrutide is not yet approved and no direct head-to-head comparison exists.

 Why does retatrutide cause increased heart rate?